idebtor/nowic/c++cc/c++cc.md

 You can specify default values for function parameters.
 When the function is called with fewer parameters, default values are used.
 This is very useful, but not flexible as Python because of the following reasons.
 - When an argument is left out of a function call (because it has default value), all the arguments that come after it must be left out too.
 - When a function has a mixture of parameters both with and without default arguments, the parameters with default arguments must be declared last.
 - A function's default arguments should be assigned in the earliest occurrence of the function name.
-This will usually be the function prototype.
+This will ususally be the function prototype.

 ```
 float foo( float a=0, float b=1, float c=2 );